cseanburns/systems-librarianship/src/3e-library-search.md

 To find title with word
 'information' and
-the Librar of Congress Subject Heading
+the Library of Congress Subject Heading
 'library science',
 we use the following query: